 - 89 projects funded since 1988

 You can also read about the Virginia – SARE Southern and the Arksansas – SARE Southern.

 Professional Development Program

 In each state, agricultural educators work directly alongside farmers and ranchers to promote sustainable agriculture production and marketing.
 SARE state agricultural coordinators offer support in sustainable agriculture education and outreach strategies through a program called “The Professional Development Program” (PDP).

 The Sustainable Agriculture Fellows Program is offered by SARE and NACAA.
 It enhances Cooperative Extension staff’s knowledge of sustainable agriculture and gives them broad-based national exposure to unique and successful sustainable agriculture programs.

-SARE State Coordinators play a vital role in expanding sustainable agriculture training for Extension, NRCS and other agricultural professionals.
+Alabama’s SARE state coordinators are crucial in expanding sustainable agriculture training for Extension, NRCS and other agricultural professionals.
 This will help producers transition to a more sustainable farming system.

 You can see more Farm Grants for Females elsewhere on this website.